poseidon/matchbox/examples/README.md

 ## Physical Hardware

-Run the `bootcfg` to boot and configure physical machines (for testing).
+Run `bootcfg` to boot and configure physical machines (for testing).
 Update the network values in the `*.yaml` config to match your hardware and network.
 Generate TLS assets if required for the example (e.g. Kubernetes).

 Continue to the [Physical Hardware Guide](../Documentation/physical-hardware.md) for details.